-Apple Remote Desktop is the software that the Maywood Public School District uses to watch, block, send messages, etc. any time the Chromebooks are on the local network.
+Fortigate, Securely, and an additional filtering systems are used to gather user information, monitor emails, keywords, site searches, and other network activity.
+Maywood Public School District uses to watch, block, send messages, etc. any time the Chromebooks are on the local network.
 Along with that Maywood Public School District routine random checks, where we physically check over the Chromebook.